HenIsTheMan/Mobile/README.md

 ### A2

 * Game Over screen
+	- Display of score
+	- Checkbox to indicate whether or not to save score
+	- Text input box to indicate player name
+	- Continue button

 * Game screen
 	- Gif BG
+	- Game player character dies when hitting enemy, top of screen and bottom of screen
+	- Player can collect coins
 	- Particle system
 	- Platform pop with easing
+	- Improved level generation
 	- Improved scrolling of level
 	- Created a camera and made it follow the player horizontally
 	- CircleAABB (collision between player and coin)